-S.2 The Draft and Final Supplemental EIR/EIS as Part of Tiered Environmental Review
+S.2 The Draft Supplemental EIR/EIS as Part of Tiered Environmental Review

-The Council on Environmental Quality (CEQ) regulations establish procedures for compliance with NEPA (42 U.S.C. § 4321 et seq.).
+The Council on Environmental Quality (CEQ) regulations establish procedures for compliance with the National Environmental Policy Act (NEPA) (42 United States Code [U.S.C.] § 4321 et seq.).
 The CEQ regulations allow a phased process, known as tiering.
-This phased decision-making process supports a broad-level programmatic decision using a first-tier EIS.
-This first-tier process is followed by more specific decisions at the second-tier, with one or more second-tier EISs.
-The NEPA tiering process allows incremental decision-making for large projects that would be too extensive and cumbersome to analyze in one traditional project EIS.
-CEQA (Public Resources Code § 21000 et seq.) also encourages tiering and provides for first-tier and second-tier EIRs.
+This phased decisionmaking process supports a broad-level programmatic decision using a first-tier EIS.
+This first tier process is followed by more specific decisions at the second tier, with one or more second-tier EISs.
+The NEPA tiering process allows incremental decisionmaking for large projects that would be too extensive and cumbersome to analyze in one traditional project EIS.
+The California Environmental Quality Act (CEQA) (Public Resources Code 21000 et seq.) also encourages tiering and provides for first-tier and second-tier EIRs.